-- (2) In the event that the actions taken pursuant to [section 50] and subsection (1) of this section are insufficient to contain costs or increase revenue, the authority may, as necessary, defer funding of the reserve account for a period not to exceed 1 year and may establish restrictions or copayments on elective services. - (3) Restrictions on and copayments for elective services, as necessary to balance the system budget, must be applied by the authority in order of increasing efficacy, as determined by the authority, in order that those elective services that are clearly beneficial for treatment of a patient's condition are the last services to be restricted or to have a copayment applied. - (4) Measures taken under [section 50] and subsection (2) of this section may not be used to restrict coverage of a specific diagnosis, unless the authority finds both of the following: - (a) that the diagnosis or the available treatments are often inappropriate; and - (b) that a means of distinguishing appropriate from inappropriate use of services for the diagnosis is established based on recommendations of the authority.
+- (2) In the event that the actions taken pursuant to [section 50] and subsection (1) of this section are insufficient to contain costs or increase revenue, the department may, as necessary, defer funding of the reserve account for a period not to exceed 1 year and may establish restrictions or copayments on elective services. - (3) Restrictions on and copayments for elective services, as necessary to balance the system budget, must be applied by the department in order of increasing efficacy, as determined by the department, in order that those elective services that are clearly beneficial for treatment of a patient's condition are the last services to be restricted or to have a copayment applied. - (4) Measures taken under [section 50] and subsection (2) of this section may not be used to restrict coverage of a specific diagnosis, unless the department finds both of the following: - (a) that the diagnosis or the available treatments are often inappropriate; and - (b) that a means of distinguishing appropriate from inappropriate use of services for the diagnosis is established based on recommendations of the department.

 NEW SECTION.
 Section 52.
 Primary care.
 The legislature finds that quality and efficiency in the delivery of health care services can best be achieved when the ratio of primary care to specialist physicians is one-to-one.
-Accordingly, the authority shall develop and implement appropriate policies that are intended to achieve this ratio.
+Accordingly, the department shall develop and implement appropriate policies that are intended to achieve this ratio.

-- NEW SECTION.
+NEW SECTION.
 Section 53.
 Tertiary care.
-(1) The authority shall designate one or more tertiary care referral centers for the state at which particular specialized, experimental, high-technology, and high-expense procedures and services may be performed based on the expertise available and the outcomes demonstrated at those centers. - (a) The authority shall guarantee that specialized, experimental, high-technology, and high-expense procedures and services are performed at the highest level of competency possible and are fully available to all Montanans with conditions whose effective treatment requires that care.
+(1) The department shall designate one or more tertiary care referral centers for the state at which particular specialized, experimental, high-technology, and high-expense procedures and services may be performed based on the expertise available and the outcomes demonstrated at those centers.

-(b) The authority shall guarantee that the specialized services available in tertiary care referral centers are not in oversupply or otherwise available in ways that are likely to foster their inappropriate use.
+- 27 (a) The department shall guarantee that specialized, experimental, high-technology, and 28 high-expense procedures and services are performed at the highest level of competency possible and are - high-expense procedures and services are performed at the highest level of competency possible and are fully available to all Montanans with conditions whose effective treatment requires that care. - (b) The department shall guarantee that the specialized services available in tertiary care referral centers are not in oversupply or otherwise available in ways that are likely to foster their inappropriate use.

-- (c) Tertiary care referral centers include but need not be limited to county hospitals in the region unless the authority finds compelling reasons to designate otherwise. - (2) The services for which reimbursement is restricted to the designated tertiary care referral centers must be determined and specified no less than yearly by the authority. - (3) The authority shall take the measures that are necessary to ensure that regionalization of specialized services does not result in barriers to appropriate and reasonable access to those services.
+- (c) Tertiary care referral centers include but need not be limited to county hospitals in the region unless the department finds compelling reasons to designate otherwise. - (2) The services for which reimbursement is restricted to the designated tertiary care referral centers must be determined and specified no less than yearly by the department. - (3) The department shall take the measures that are necessary to ensure that regionalization of specialized services does not result in barriers to appropriate and reasonable access to those services.

 NEW SECTION.
 Section 54.
 Public health.
-(1) The regional health care planning boards shall make recommendations to the authority on technology assessment, cost-effectiveness, practice guidelines and standards, and promotion of population-based health strategies with an emphasis on prevention.
-Funding to carry out these recommendations and to carry out public health research to promote disease prevention strategies must be budgeted from the health security fund in the form of grants for specific programs of the department of health and environmental sciences, county health departments, or other state or local government or private, nonprofit human services agencies or grants to programs established directly by the authority.
+(1) The regional health care planning boards shall make recommendations to the department on technology assessment, cost-effectiveness, practice guidelines and standards, and promotion of population-based health strategies with an emphasis on prevention.
+Funding to carry out these recommendations and to carry out public health research to promote disease prevention strategies must be budgeted from the health security fund in the form of grants for specific programs of the department, county health departments, or other state or local government or private, nonprofit human services agencies or grants to programs established directly by the department.